pawelgrzybek/pawelgrzybek.com/content/posts/2015-05-09-do-you-really-need-another-grid-system.md

 ---
 title: Do you really need another grid system?
-description: CSS grid system is so easy to create.
+summary: CSS grid system is so easy to create.
 We can use one of thousands frameworks, but do we really have to?
 Let me show you how I do it with few SASS mixing.
 photo: 2015-05-09.jpg
 ---